JanNeuendorf/SVC16/README.md

 First of all, if you managed to build a cool game or program for the system, please share it!

-If you find a discrepancy between this README and the behavior of the emulator or some other problem or bug, feel free to open an issue.
+If you find a discrepancy between the specifications and the behavior of the emulator or some other problem or bug, feel free to open an issue.
+Please report things that are not explained well.

 ### Task List

-- [ ] Write a very detailed specification document
-  - In progress (see *specification* directory)
 - [ ] Test the reference emulator on different platforms